gasduster99/sppComp/try1/try1_2.md

 pooled back toward a single common stratum mean via the single shared variance parameter, $v$.
 No models with fixed $\beta^{(y:q)}_{m\eta}$ interaction terms are considered here, as these models introduce a very large number of parameters.
-Due to the sparcity of these data, the models ability to pool through time is important for allowing model flexibility in time, while retaining the ability to produce predictions for unsampled time periods.
+Due to the sparsity of these data, the models ability to pool through time is important for allowing model flexibility in time, while retaining the ability to produce predictions for unsampled time periods.